BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 * <a href="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-postman-v1-20220315.json" target="_blank">readyremit-postman-v1-20220315.json</a>

-**These files will change frequently during the early-adoption phase.**
+**These files will change frequently during the early-adoption phase.
+All changes are recorded in the [Changelog](https://developer.readyremit.com/changelog).**

 # Primary workflow